What is Duration?

 Macaulay duration is a weighted average of the times until the cash flows of a fixed-income instrument are received.
 The concept was introduced by Canadian economist Frederick Macaulay.
 It is a measure of a time required for an investor to be repaid the bond’s price by the bond’s total cash flows.
 The Macaulay duration is measured in units of time (e.g., years).

-The Macaulay duration for coupon-paying bonds is always higher than the bond’s time to maturity.
+The Macaulay duration for coupon-paying bonds is always lower than the bond’s time to maturity.
 For zero-coupon bonds, the duration equals the time to maturity.

 The formula for the calculation of Macaulay duration is expressed in the following way: